Olivia Chaney: Career

 In 2017, Chaney was featured singing two songs on Folk Songs, an album with Kronos Quartet, and collaborated with American indie-folk band The Decemberists to release The Queen of Hearts, a joint album of reworked folk tracks under the name Offa Rex.
 In December 2017, it was announced that their collaborative record had been nominated for a Grammy Award by the Recording Academy for Best Folk Album.

 Olivia Chaney released a new solo album, Shelter, on Nonesuch Records on 15 June 2018.
 The album, which was produced by Thomas Bartlett, includes original songs that Chaney wrote in her family cottage in the hills of the North York Moors, as well as her performance of "Long Time Gone," written by Frank Harford and Tex Ritter and first recorded by The Everly Brothers, and Henry Purcell's "O Solitude."

 In July 2019, Olivia Chaney was nominated as BBC Radio 2 Folk Awards' Folk Singer of The Year.

 On 30 September 2019, Chaney was invited to play at Richard Thompson's 70th Birthday Celebration at the Royal Albert Hall in London.
 She sang Sandy Denny's song "Who Knows Where the Time Goes" and her own "House on the Hill."

 Circus of Desire, released in March 2024, is Chaney's third studio album, put together over five years.
 It was recorded in New York City with producer Thomas Bartlett.

+Chaney's setting of the folk song Dark Eyed Sailor features prominently in Emerald Fennell's film Wuthering Heights (2026).